-In such situations, hugging your haters can be a major competitive differentiator.
+In such situations, hugging your online haters can be a major competitive differentiator.

 This article was drawn from Jay Baer's Hug Your Haters: How to Embrace Complaints and Keep Your Customers, the first customer service and customer experience book written for the modern, mobile era and based on proprietary research and more than 70 exclusive interviews.